-Recommend using it with the ‘Less Tone’ setting so that you are at least able to use the band for 2 days between charges.
+Recommend using it with the ‘Less Tone’ setting so that you can use the band for two days between charges.

-We tried the Halo’s Tone analysis feature and were pleasantly surprised by it.
-The real-time analysis of your tone works remarkably well when it comes to identifying the emotion behind the voice.
+We tried Halo’s Tone analysis feature and were pleasantly surprised by it.
+The real-time analysis of your tone works remarkably well when identifying the emotion behind the voice.

 There is hardly any latency when using this feature combined with the Halo app.
-As you are speaking, you can see the tone analysis play out on the app.
+The tone analysis plays out on the app as you speak.

 The ability to go back and introspect on a bookmarked conversation was also a very eye-opening exercise.

-With regard to privacy, it was comforting to know that the only voice the app stores is your own voice.
-When you set up Amazon Halo’s Tone analysis feature, the first thing you do is set up a Voice profile id.
+Concerning privacy, it was comforting to know that the app stores only your voice.
+When you set up Amazon Halo’s Tone analysis feature, you first set up a Voice profile id.

 Any sounds matching that Voice profile are only captured for analysis.
-It was also very easy to delete all the bookmarked conversations right from the device.
+Deleting all the bookmarked conversations from the device was also very easy.

-All in all, it was definitely an introspective experience trying out the Halo’s tone analysis.
+All in all, it was a reflective experience trying out Halo’s tone analysis.
 It is hard to imagine how much power has been packed into a $70 Fitness band!